PennyLaneAI/qml/whatisqchem.rst

     :width: 42%
     :target: javascript:void(0);

 Understanding the quantum properties of materials is of growing importance in a wide range of industries.
 As a result, quantum chemistry is viewed as the **leading candidate for a practical application of quantum computing**.
-Current quantum devices are small, and are therefore limited to *small systems*, even if they simulate them efficiently.
+Current quantum devices are small, and are therefore limited to efficiently simulating *small systems*.

 Hence, there is a push to develop **scalable algorithms** that will work on larger devices, which we expect to become available as current hardware limitations pass.
 Progress in this direction is being made in earnest with the ability to	`simulate chemical reactions <https://pennylane.ai/qml/demos/tutorial_chemical_reactions.html>`_, `optimize molecular geometries <https://pennylane.ai/qml/demos/tutorial_mol_geo_opt.html>`_, and `retrieve low-energy states <https://pennylane.ai/qml/demos/tutorial_vqe.html>`_ of small molecules to a high precision.